-I gave an opinion on a book and it wasn’t the opinion this woman would have wanted so she’s gone on her blog and written a malicious completely untrue article that is a plan to smear me.
+“I gave an opinion on a book and it wasn’t the opinion this woman would have wanted so she’s gone on her blog and written a malicious completely untrue article that is a plan to smear me.
 I’ve tried to challenge and correct the unfounded claims, but she’s refused to publish my response thereby giving a very one sided view of events.
 For someone who claims to be a feminist, bisexual atheist activist, I am puzzled that she’s so opposed to an open and balanced due process of establishing facts.
 I have written to both the webmaster as well as the web host and it seems that I would have to resort to the last option which is a legal process”

 This is a tough case and I guess the only recourse left for the lady is to really go for legal recourse.
 But it is not always a court order.
 In fact, there are simple methods that help you get your name removed from the search engines.
 I will list a few simple methods here and if they work, you do not have to go to your lawyer.
 That should always be the last recourse.

 First of all, approach the website owners

 Before you go to Google or Bing to remove some link that showcases your information, you have to get the actual piece removed.
 The actual piece would normally be a website or a blog.
 And in most cases, the problem is solved by communication between the blog owner and you.

 The reason you have to approach the website or blog is that search engines are just indexes.
-Even if they remove the information link (which they won’t until satisfied), there would be high chances of the link reappearing when the website or blog is crawled first.
+Even if they remove the information link (which they won’t until satisfied), there would be high chance of the link reappearing when the website or blog is crawled first.